 Some specialized ministry settings may ask for ecclesiastical endorsement by a minister's denomination.
+Please note that ordination and ecclesiastical endorsement are separate procedures.
 Ecclesiastical endorsement is verification by the denomination that an authorized minister is in good standing, has gained the necessary qualifying experience, is willing and capable of working collegially in a religiously and culturally pluralistic setting without prejudice, understands that they are not to evangelize in a specialized ministry setting, and has the maturity to represent that United Church of Christ to the calling organizations.

 Basic requirements for ecclesiastical endorsement for ministry in government organizations include:

 + Ordained ministerial standing in the United Church of Christ

 + Master of Divinity degree, or its equivalent, from an accredited seminary

 + Minimum of one quarter of clinical pastoral education or advanced supervised counseling training

 + Three years' experience in the practice of ministry (exceptions for Reserve/National Guard)

 + Ability and willingness to work in religiously pluralistic setting

 The endorsement process and requirements are outlined in the United Church of Christ Manual on Ministry, Section 2, Article 5.
 If you are interested in applying for government chaplaincy, please contact Stephen Boyd, Minister for Chaplains and Specialized Ministers who serves as the denomination's Endorser, before filling out the Application Form for Ecclesiastical Endorsement/Approval for Government Chaplaincy.